 Partly.
 Webflow gives you the tools to build accessible sites — semantic elements, alt-text fields, focus states — but it doesn't enforce them.
 A site is only as accessible as the choices made in the Designer, so most Webflow sites ship with at least a few WCAG issues such as missing alt text or skipped heading levels.

 Yes.
 Webflow can produce sites that meet WCAG 2.1/2.2 AA, but it depends on your build: correct heading order, alt text on meaningful images, sufficient colour contrast, labelled form fields and keyboard-accessible navigation.
-PageLens flags the common gaps automatically; some criteria still need a manual review.
+PageLens AI flags the common gaps automatically; some criteria still need a manual review.

 WCAG is the international technical standard for web accessibility.
 ADA is US legislation that courts interpret using WCAG as the benchmark.
 RGAA is the French government framework, also built on WCAG.
 In practice, building your Webflow site to WCAG 2.1/2.2 AA is what satisfies all three.